nikhilhenry/UI-UX-Challenge/session-guidelines.md

 ## Competition Outcome :mortar_board:

-Teams are to create an **interactive**<sup id="a1">[1](#f1)</sup> UI design for an app<sup id="a2">[2](#f2)</sup> of there choice related to the event themes.
+Teams are to create an **interactive**<sup id="a1">[1](#f1)</sup> UI design for an app<sup id="a2">[2](#f2)</sup> of their choice related to the event themes.
 Teams can both ideate their own  idea or redesign existing apps related to the event theme.Teams finally prepare a pitch deck showcasing both their ideation, user story and final UI design to a panel of Judges.

 ## Awards :trophy:

 We know participation certificates are boring.
 Don't worry we have you covered.
-All teams will recieve personalised letters of suprevision from the panel of Judges and mentors.
+All teams will recieve personalised letters of recommendation from the panel of Judges and mentors.
 Additionally, winning teams will recieve a **trophy** as a memento for their great effort and innovation.

+Winners will also recieve exclusive scholarship access to an in-house app product development course.

 ## Event Themes :earth_asia:

-*Event themes are to be unveiled on the 20th of Feburary* and
+*Event themes are to be unveiled on the 20th of Feburary*

-Follow this page for more updats
+Follow this page for more updates.

 ## Team Size and Categories :school_satchel: